How to work out what to improve in your business first

 So, if you are serious about improving your business, you can’t be a chicken when it comes to doing the measurement (of anything).

-It’s such a vital part, otherwise, how will you know if what you’re doing is working?
+It’s such a vital part, otherwise, how will you know if what you’re doing is working OR if your strategy is the correct one for you?

 How to make a plan for improvement